-For all datasets, we only used tiles (in the training and evaluation) where 90% of the tile pixels were classified as a single class (that is, $P{class} > 0.9$).
-This avoided including tiles depicting mixed land cover/use classes.
-We chose tile sizes of $T = 96 \times 96$ pixels and $T = 224 \times 224$ pixels, which is the full range available for MobileNets, in order to compare the effect of tile size.
-All model training was carried out in Python using TensorFlow library version 1.7.0 and TensorFlow-hub version 0.1.0.
-For each dataset, model training hyperparameters (1000 training epochs, a batch size of 100 images, and a learning rate of 0.01) were kept constant, but not necessarily optimal.
-For most datasets, there are relatively small numbers of very general classes (water, vegetation, etc.), which in some ways creates a more difficult classification task, owing to the greater expected within-class variability associated with broadly defined categories, than datasets with many more specific classes.
+233 For all datasets, we only used tiles (in the training and evaluation) where 90% of the tile pixels 234 were classified as a single class (that is, $P{class} > 0.9$).
+This avoided including tiles depicting mixed land 235 cover/use classes.
+We chose tile sizes of T = 96x96 pixels and T = 224x224 pixels, which is the full range 236 available for MobileNets, in order to compare the effect of tile size.
+All model training was carried 237 out in Python using TensorFlow library version 1.7.0 and TensorFlow-hub version 0.1.0.
+For each 238 dataset, model training parameters (1000 training steps, and a learning rate of 0.01) were kept 239 constant, but not necessarily optimal.
+For most datasets, there are relatively small numbers of very 240 general classes (water, vegetation, etc.), which in some ways is a more difficult classification task than 241 much more specific classes, owing to the greater within-class variability to be expected from having 242 broadly defined categories.